Crystallography, Group Cohomology, and Lieb-Schultz-Mattis Constraints: Mod-2 Cohomology of 3D space groups

 To map a function-represented cocycle \eqref{standard_cocycle_f} to a vector-represented cocycle associated with the free $\mathbb{Z}G$ resolution of $\mathbb{Z}$ given by GAP, $f\mapsto f^*$, one needs to specify how the basis of the latter, $e^n_i$ for $i=1,2,...,b_n$, is mapped to the basis of the bar resolution at the same degree:

 The basis map \eqref{vec2bar} can be built recursively via the contracting homotopy \eqref{barcontract} \cite{Ouyang_2021}.
 This is implemented in our GAP code in \cite{github}.
-Once the basis map is constructued, the vector-represented cocycle is obtained:
+Once the basis map is constructed, the vector-represented cocycle is obtained: